Skip to Main Navigation

 click

-Cecile Fruman, director of regional integration and engagement in South Asia, visited Dhaka to discuss potential areas of cooperation in economic connectivity, climate resilience, and human development.
-Bangladesh has an important role in regional cooperation and is a gateway to East Asia.
+Cecile Fruman, director of regional integration and engagement in South Asia, describes how the region benefits from cross-border economic engagement, climate resilience, and human development.